Naan Mirugamaai Maara

 Naan Mirugamaai Maara is a 2022 Indian Tamil-language action thriller film written and directed by Sathyasiva and produced by T. D. Rajha and D. R. Sanjay Kumar under the banner of Chendur Film International.
 The film stars M. Sasikumar, Hariprriya and Vikranth in lead roles.
 It has no songs with a score composed by Ghibran, with cinematography by Raja Bhattacharjee and editing by N. B. Srikanth.

 Originally titled Common Man, the title was changed to Naan Mirugamaai Maara after a legal dispute.
 The film was predominantly shot in Chennai.
 It was planned to release in theatres in October 2022, but was postponed due to post-production delays.
 It was released theatrically on 18 November 2022.

 Plot

-Bhoominathan is a family man who is married and leads a peaceful life.
-However, things take a turn when his brother Kathir is killed.
-To take revenge for Kathir's death, Bhoomi approaches some hitmen, but he does not know that he will get caught on the web.
-He is seriously threatened and does not know how to save his family from the villain.
+Bhoominathan is a sound engineer who leads a peaceful life with his wife Aanandhi and his family.
+The trajectory of his life changes when his younger brother, Kathir, a software engineer, inadvertently intervenes to rescue a businessman named Devaraj from a targeted assassination attempt by a violent local gang.
+In retaliation for his interference, the gang brutally murders Kathir.

+Seeking justice for his brother's death, Bhoominathan attempts to trace the culprits.
+However, his actions draw the attention of the criminal network and its leader, Dass, who operates out of prison.
+The gang begins targeting Bhoominathan's family, forcing him into a corner.
+They demand that he complete their original contract by assassinating Devaraj, threatening to kill his wife and child if he refuses.
+Unable to commit the murder yet desperate to secure his family's safety, Bhoominathan utilizes his specialized acoustic skills and audio engineering knowledge to track down, intercept, and eliminate the gang members one by one.